kammitama5/kammitama5.github.io/_posts/2020-05-08-Friday-May-8th.md

 ## A Vampiric life in Solitude
 - Another famous quote by Lestat is "I've come to answer your prayers.
 Life has no meaning anymore, does it?
 The wine has no taste, food sickens you and there seems no reason for any of it."
+Louis lost his wife and child and says he "wanted to lose it all; my life, my estate, my sanity".
+Anyone embarking on a PhD can surely relate to this; you're giving up your place in the world for a state of timelessness, living on a stipend, and there has been endless research on ways in which pursuing a PhD is damaging to one's mental health.
   One of the realities of living in a state of changelessness (and a bit of why a PhD is so difficult) is that in this state you can forget why you are there.
   You can lose meaning or a sense of self, and everything can appear meaningless.
 You can slip into hopelessness, which can lead to the depths of depression.